ChengHsiangLu/Myofibroblast/README.md

 iPSCs offer several advantages as they can be generated from the patient's own cells, avoiding issues with immune rejection, ethical concerns and the need for embryos.

-iPSCs can be used to study the underlying causes of diseases, test new drugs and therapies, and potentially generate replacement tissues or organs for transplantation.
+iPSCs can be differentiated into multiple cell and tissue types, and can therefore be used to study the underlying causes of diseases, test new drugs and therapies, and potentially generate replacement tissues or organs for transplantation.
+As iPSCs possess the same genetic background as the patient they are derived from, they are considered an instrumental tool in the field of personalized and precision medicine.

 <br>